Paradies tree

 For a hip hotel with unique history

 A visually stunning hotel with a rich history, Liberty Hotel is set in what was formerly Charles Street Jail, a national historic landmark built in 1851 that once housed some infamous inmates including Malcolm X. Worry not, the 298 rooms have all been renovated for the utmost comfort and the only remnants of its prison days can be found in the decorative elements.
-The hotel offers quite a few amenities from champagne welcome, entrance to weekly events at the hotel, and seasonal perks including bicycle and kayak rental and Saturday morning yoga classes.
+The hotel offers quite a few amenities, from a champagne welcome and entrance to weekly events at the hotel to seasonal perks, including bicycle and kayak rentals and Saturday morning yoga classes.

 For a waterfront view

-A five-star hotel and a AAA five-diamond hotel, Boston Harbor Hotel at Rowes Wharf is Boston’s premier waterfront lodging.
+A five-star and AAA five-diamond hotel, Boston Harbor Hotel at Rowes Wharf is Boston’s premier waterfront lodging.
 Even Bostonians who have not stepped foot inside the hotel would recognize the iconic 60-foot stone arch at the center of the hotel.
-The spacious rooms feature marble bathrooms and rainfall showers and there is a 60-foot indoor lap pool along with eucalyptus steam rooms on property.
+The spacious rooms feature marble bathrooms and rainfall showers, and there is a 60-foot indoor lap pool and eucalyptus steam rooms on the property.
 Be sure to request a room overlooking the harbor for the best view.

 Best for unique tropical drinks